 Dead Unity is a cancelled Survival Horror that was in development by Aramat Productions and would have been published by THQ for the original Playstation.
 The game would have probably played like Resident Evil, but in a Sci-Fi scenario, with robots and other mechanical enemies.
 Sadly Dead Unity was never finished for unknown reasons.
 If you worked on this project and have some more info about its development, please let us know!

 ENG: This entry in the archive doesn’t have a description yet.
 If you want to add some info about the beta / cancelled stuff that you see in these images, just write a comment or send us an email!
-We’ll add your info in the page.
-Thanks a lot for your contribution! :)
+We’ll add your info in this page and your name in the contributors list.
+Thanks a lot for your help! :)